illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 The professor is prescribing a small number of **additional** required tasks to be selected amongst your 25 points

 * Login
-  * Use your @hawk accounts and Google OAuth (or appropriate authentication mechanism) for login authentication in your application code (there are other options -- check with me for approval first)
+  * Use your @hawk accounts and Google OAuth for login authentication in your application code
-  * Rolling your own Authentication system in 2022 is not a valid choice
 * Infrastructure
   * Build each server needed in the 3-tier app as Virtual Machines using Proxmox via Packer and Terraform templates
   * Use Packer as the tool for automating the creation of the Proxmox Images/Templates